Autoduality holds for a degenerating abelian variety

-In this paper we prove that certain degenerate abelian varieties satisfy autoduality.
+{\parskip=12pt In this paper we prove that certain degenerate abelian varieties satisfy autoduality, a result we now recall.
 The classical statement of autoduality is a statement about an abelian variety $J_0$ with an ample divisor $\Theta_0$ that defines a principal polarization.
 If $\tau_{x_0} \colon J_0 \to J_0$ denotes translation by a point $x_0$, then the morphism

 from $J_0$ to the (identity component of the) Picard scheme is an isomorphism.
-The Picard scheme $\operatorname{Pic}^{\underline{0}}(J_0/k)$ is the dual abelian variety, so the fact that \eqref{Eqn: Autodual} is an isomorphism implies that $J_0$ is self-dual --- that the autoduality theorem holds.
+The Picard scheme $\operatorname{Pic}^{\underline{0}}(J_0/k)$ is the dual abelian variety, so the fact that \eqref{Eqn: Autodual} is an isomorphism implies that the autoduality theorem holds, i.e.~that $J_0$ is self-dual.

-Here we prove analogues of this result for certain degenerate abelian varieties: compactified Jacobians of nodal curves and stable quasiabelian varieties.
-A stable quasiabelian variety $\overline{J}_0$ is a certain degenerate abelian variety with an action of a semiabelian variety $G$ that is studied in moduli of abelian varieties.
-The compactified Jacobian $\overline{J}_0$ of a nodal curve $X_0$ is the moduli space of degree 0 rank 1, torsion-free sheaves, which are required to satisfy a semistability condition when $X_0$ is reducible.
-(When $X_0$ is reducible, there are many choices of semistability conditions and thus many compactified Jacobians, a topic discussed at the end of Section~\ref{Section: Review}.)
+Here we construct an isomorphism analogous to \eqref{Eqn: Autodual} in which the abelian variety is replaced by a singular projective variety, namely a stable semiabelic variety.
+Stable semiabelic varieties are degenerate abelian varieties studied in the moduli theory of abelian varieties in the work of e.g.~Alexeev, Nakamura, and Olsson.
+An important example of these varieties is the compactified Jacobian of a nodal curve, or moduli space of degree $d$ rank $1$, torsion-free sheaves which are required to satisfy a semistability condition when $X_0$ is reducible.
+A stable semiabelic variety is acted upon by a natural semiabelian variety $J^{\underline{0}}$ which equals the moduli space of multidegree $0$ line bundles when $\overline{J}$ is a compactified Jacobian.

-Both stable quasiabelian varieties and compactified Jacobians are (possibly reducible) projective varieties, so we can form the Picard scheme $\operatorname{Pic}^{\underline{0}}(\overline{J}_0/k)$ and then \eqref{Eqn: Autodual2} again defines a morphism, out of the semiabelian variety $G$ acting on $\overline{J}_0$ when $\overline{J}_0$ is a quasiabelic variety and out of the generalized Jacobian when $\overline{J}_0$ is a compactified Jacobian.
-We prove that this morphism is an isomorphism: \begin{tmmain}[Autoduality] The autoduality theorem holds for compactified Jacobians and stable quasiabelian varieties. \end{tmmain} This is Corollaries~\ref{Co: Autodual} and \ref{Co: AutodualityTwo} below.
+Because $\overline{J}_0$ is a (possibly reducible) projective variety, we can form the (identity component of the) Picard scheme $\operatorname{Pic}^{\underline{0}}(\overline{J}_0/k)$, and the main theorem of this paper is that there is an isomorphism from $J_0^{\underline{0}}$ to $\operatorname{Pic}^{\underline{0}}(\overline{J}_0/k)$ that is analogous to \eqref{Eqn: Autodual}: \begin{tmmain}[Autoduality] The autoduality theorem holds for stable semiabelic varieties. \end{tmmain} This is Corollaries~\ref{Co: AutodualityTwo} (for stable semiablic varieties) and \ref{Co: Autodual} (for compactified Jacobians).
+(See the beginning of Section~\ref{Section: Autodual} for a discussion on the relation with stable semiabelic varieties).